hypeserver/react-date-range/CONTRIBUTING.md

 ## Building

 .
-Run `yarn test` and `yarn run lint` for make sure tests passes and linter doesn't throw any error.
+Run `yarn run test` and `yarn run lint` for make sure tests passes and linter doesn't throw any error.

 .
 Run `yarn run build` compile the library and demo source.